Suing for Assault in Small Claims Court

 Unfortunately, assault is an all too common occurrence.
 According to the National Coalition Against Domestic Violence, more than 10 million people fall victim to physical injury and intimidation each year.

 Being involved in an assault can be a terrifying and often humiliating experience.
-If you have incurred damages and are considering suing for assault, DoNotPay can help you initiate a case in small claims court.
+If you have incurred damages and are considering , DoNotPay can help you initiate a case in small claims court.
 You no longer need to be afraid, as we will be with you every step of the way.

 Reasons to Consider Suing for Assault